RJohnPaul/student-admission-management-system.py/README.md

 </div>

 <br/>
+A Python script implementing an admission system database using SQLite3.
+This script manages tables for students, courses, and enrollments, providing functionalities to add students and courses, enroll students in courses, and retrieve information.

  SQLite-based database management for an admission system.
 Tables for Students, Courses, and Enrollments with proper relationships.Methods to add students, add courses, enroll students in courses, and retrieve information.

 ## Installation